cudoventures/cudos-network-docs/src/docs/build-and-earn/getting-started/creating-a-keplr-wallet.md

 ---
-title: Creating a Keplr wallet
+title: Creating a Keplr Wallet
 ---

-# ﻿Creating a Keplr wallet
+# ﻿Creating a Keplr Wallet

 [Keplr](https://wallet.keplr.app/#/dashboard) is an open-sourced browser extension wallet Keplr that supports the Cosmos interchain ecosystem.
 It provides functionalities for account and wallet management for all Cosmos-SDK based blockchains.